The author of this tutorial is K. J. Hartmann.

 Then I clicked the Magic Wand outside of the flower (fig. 3), to highlight the white area.

-I used the Gradient tool (shown by the arrows in fig. 4) to fill the area with varying shades of grey in a direction leading outward from the center.
+I used the Gradient Fill tool to fill the area with varying shades of grey in a direction leading outward from the center (fig. 4).

 Important: After all parts of the image had been assigned a color, I clicked on the icon to the left of the Control Panel and saved the strokes to a file.